-States party to the European Cultural Convention are eligible for membership of the EHEA provided that they at the same time declare their willingness to pursue and implement the objectives and commitments of the Bologna Process in their own systems of higher education2.
+States party to the European Cultural Convention are eligible for membership of the EHEA provided their willingness to pursue and implement the objectives and commitments of the Bologna Process in their higher education systems2.
 The European Commission is equally a member of the EHEA.